gpoppino/hc/README.md

 file should be called healthcheck_*platform*, where *platform* is the name of the platform returned by the command `uname`.

-The directory *extensions/* containts files with checks that should be platform independent.
+The directory *extensions/* contains files with checks that should be platform independent.
 Generally these files also have a *probe* that helps to determine if the check should be run automatically depending on a condition defined by the probe.
 For example, if the server has a HTTPS service running on port 443 then